What is a deed of reconveyance?

 Why do you need a deed of reconveyance?

-When you sell your home, the reconveyance deed or satisfaction of mortgage documentation is evidence that the property has a clear title, meaning it’s free from any outstanding mortgages or other liens or claims.
-Without this, you could have a harder time selling, because a buyer is going to want evidence that the title is free and clear.
+When you sell your home, the reconveyance deed is evidence that the property has a clear title, meaning it’s free from any outstanding mortgages or other liens or claims.
+Without the reconveyance of a mortgage, you could have a harder time selling because a buyer is going to want evidence that the title is free and clear.

-If you aren’t planning to sell, though, a deed of reconveyance is still necessary — it’s proof that you’ve paid off your mortgage, and that prevents a lender from making a claim to the property.
+If you aren’t planning to sell, though, a deed of reconveyance is still necessary.
+It’s proof that you’ve paid off your mortgage, which prevents a lender from making a claim to the property.

 What happens if a deed of reconveyance isn’t recorded?

-If the deed of reconveyance hasn’t been recorded, don’t panic just yet.
+If the reconveyance hasn’t been recorded, don’t panic just yet.

 “The act of paying off all the money owed is what actually extinguishes the mortgage,” says Hernandez.
 “The recording of the satisfaction is just evidence of the payoff.
 If a consumer has documentation showing they paid off their mortgage, they don’t need to worry that some lender will come after them.”

 If you’re concerned about obtaining the deed of reconveyance, ask your lender about how it handles the loan payoff and deed recording process.
-Remember that lenders have an incentive to make sure they take care of the deed details, since they can be penalized if the process isn’t handled according to state guidelines.
+Lenders have an incentive to make sure they take care of the deed details, since they can be penalized if the process isn’t handled according to state guidelines.
+This could mean statutory penalties or even litigation.